lukekasper/Personal-Projects/System Design/Notes.md

   	  	- Maps ips to a location; some ips won't be mapped though so need a default node to handle these cases
 - Disadvantages:
 	- Some delays from accessing a DNS, mitigated through caching
+	- DNS server management could be complex and is generally managed by governments, ISPs, and large companies:
+ 		- Level 1: root servers; highly guarded; all other DNS servers cache from these
+		- Level 2: secondary servers cache from root and are thus faster; managed by govs, ISPs and companies
+  		- Domain name registration:
+    			1) Register domain name registar
+      			2) Registar sends a request to ICANN
+      			3) Directs associated root server to add an entry based on Top Level Domain name (TLD)
+      			4) Secondary servers cache this